 Estimates of changes in future cash flows reflect and are directionally consistent with changes in related observable data from period to period (such as changes in unemployment rates, property prices, commodity prices, payment status or other factors that are indicative of impairment charges in the group and their magnitude).
-Bank Zachodni WBK S.A. reviews regularly the methodology and assumptions used for estimating future cash flows in order to reduce any differences between estimates and actual impairment charges experience.
+The BZ WBK Group reviews regularly the methodology and assumptions used for estimating future cash flows in order to reduce any differences between estimates and actual impairment charge experience.